pillmuncher/pyraxial/README.md

 `Rect` objects are immutable and the properties have no setters.

-All method results are covariant under subtyping.
+All method results are *covariant under subtyping*.

 `Rect()` and `closed_regions()` accept any type of iterable.
 The operators however